U.S. Healthcare; Part 20

 Health Insurance Program (CHIP) lapses.

-2017-SEP-25: Senator Susan Collins (R-ME) announces her firm opposition to the healthcare bill:
+2017-SEP-25: Senator Susan Collins (R-ME) announces her firm opposition to the proposed healthcare bill to replace Obamacare:

 Her main concerns were the drastic cuts to Medicaid and the limits to protection of persons with pre-existing medical conditions.

 With Senators John McCain (R-AZ), Rand Paul (R-KY), Susan Collins (R-ME) ready to vote against the bill, and Ted Cruz (R-TX) asking for changes before he would vote for the bill, its probability of passage appeared to be remote.

 Thomas Kapland and Robert Pear of the New York Times wrote that Senator Collins' decision: